jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 - We could show that the set of triplets {a, b, c} where a is the remainder of b divided by c is Diophantine, therefore so is the corresponding function: a = rem(b, c).

 In this fashion, step by step, you can show that more complex sets and relations are Diophantine, such as divisibility, non-divisibility, remainder, greatest common divisor, and exponentiation.
 The exponentiation is quite tricky and corresponds to the set of triplets {a, b, c} such that a = b^c.
 This allows to introduce exponential Diophantine equations (where exponentiation can appear in the expression along with additions and multiplications) and provides a method find them equivalent polynomial representations.
 One further result which is quite amazing is that the IsPrime relationship is Diophantine.
-This means there exists a polynomial that generates all the possible primes when its parameters are allowed to take any and all natural numbers!
+This means there exists a polynomial that generates exactly the set of primes when its parameters are allowed to take any and all natural numbers! (p.
+55)

 Cantor numbering, Gödel coding and positional coding There are multiple ways of coding tuples into lower dimensional spaces.
 Cantor allows to represent a tuple of length N as an integer, but N has to be fixed.